-The purpose of the policy is to provide an opportunity for persons to deal with allegations of unacceptable behaviour in a godly manner encouraging reconciliation, repentance and the need to seek and respond to God's wisdom.
-For this purpose "unacceptable behaviour" means bullying, emotional abuse, harassment, physical abuse and spiritual abuse as those terms are understood in the Faithfulness in Service code of conduct.
+The purpose of the Policy is to provide an opportunity for persons to deal with allegations of unacceptable behaviour in a godly manner encouraging reconciliation, repentance and the need to seek and respond to God's wisdom.
+For this purpose "unacceptable behaviour" means bullying, emotional abuse, harassment, physical abuse and spiritual abuse as those terms are understood in the code of personal conduct for clergy and pastoral workers, Faithfulness in Service.